vEnhance/web.evanchen.cc/input/faq-contest.md

   (e.g. [memorization][rusczyk]).
   Therefore, you need to learn material with a greater depth than school.
-  (For example, in many American schools, you are usually given a "recipe" for each exercise that you simply carry out; in competitions, you often invent recipes on the fly.)
+  (For example, in many American schools, you are usually given a "recipe" for each exercise to carry out;
+  in competitions, you often invent recipes on the fly.)

 - As you get experience, you will automatically start to know what deep understanding feels like.